grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 ## Load testing gRPC services with k6

-Support of the unary gRPC requests was added to k6 in v0.29.0, streaming support was initially introduced in k6 v0.45.0 as an experimental module and with k6 v0.49.0 became a part [core's module `k6/net/grpc`](https://grafana.com/docs/k6/<K6_VERSION>/javascript-api/k6-net-grpc/).
+Starting on k6 v0.49.0, k6 supports unary gRPC requests and streaming as part of the `k6/net/grpc` core module.

 ### gRPC definitions

 Before interacting with a gRPC service, k6 needs to learn the definitions of the messages and services.

-One way to do that is to explicitly use `Client.load()` method and load definitions to client from local file system.
-The method accepts a list of import paths and a list of `.proto` files.
-The k6 will load all the definitions from the files and their dependencies.
+One way to do that is to explicitly use the `Client.load()` method and load the client definitions from the local file system.
+The method accepts a list of import paths and a list of `.proto` files. k6 then loads all the definitions from the files and their dependencies.

 {{< code >}}